-Many digicams also offer a feature called digital zoom that is produced by cropping the captured image in-camera and then interpolating (making it physically larger) to emulate the camera’s maximum resolution.
+Many cameras these day, even sophisticated mirrorless cameras, also offer a digital zoom feature that is produced by cropping the captured image in-camera and then interpolating (making it larger) to emulate the camera’s maximum resolution.
 This process always produces a lower quality photograph than that what would normally be captured with an optical zoom lens because you are tossing away parts of the original’s image resolution.

 Question: Was this classic car at top cropped or was it photographed using a digital zoom and does it even matter?